-In practice as a massage therapist since 2005, he has received additional training in Active Isolated Stretching, Muscle Energy Technique, Applied Kinesiology, Kinesiotaping, Massage Cupping, Fascial Abrasion Technique and Cranial Manipulation, amongst others.
+In practice as a massage therapist since 2005, he has received additional training in Active Isolated Stretching, Muscle Energy Technique, Applied Kinesiology, Kinesiotaping, Massage Cupping, Fascial Abrasion Technique, PRI technique and Cranial Manipulation, amongst others.
 Chris is a member of the American Massage Therapy Association, and is a former AMTA Michigan Chapter Treasurer.

 Chris attended the University of Michigan, where he received his Bachelors and Masters degrees in Kinesiology.
 During his undergraduate years, he was a member of the Track & Field team, and received scholar-athlete recognition all four years.
 During his senior year, he was a team captain and ran on a Big Ten Championship Meet winning relay team.

 After college, he expanded his sports medicine background, spending post-collegiate time working as a PT technician for MedSport Physical Therapy, coaching local high school football and track, and interning with University of Michigan Athletics in their Strength and Conditioning Department.
 Prior to the creation of CW Therapy, he spent 7-plus great years working at Arbor Wellness alongside Eyvonne Crow, Earl Wenk and his CW Therapy business partner Wendy.

 Chris is proud to have provided sports massage for multiple University of Michigan teams.
 In addition, he has provided sports massage on the volunteer medical team for multiple USA Track & Field National teams.

 In his free time, Chris enjoys studying Aikido (a Japanese martial art), international travel and learning about different cuisines.